 The treatment is divided into two major parts – Preventive and Remedial.

-Preventive stage: If you are concerned enough about your allergic problem, you should take some preventive measures to keep yourself free from the allergic attack.
+If you are concerned enough about your allergic problem, you should take some precautionary measures to keep yourself free from the allergic attack.
 The TO-DO list includes:

-• Avoid going out in the open when pollen count is really high in the air.
+5• Avoid going out in the open when the pollen count is high in the air.

-Remedial stage: Even after doing all these, there is no guarantee that you won’t be attacked by allergens.
+Even after doing all these, there is no guarantee that allergens won’t attack you.
 If so happens, you can do the following things:

 • If your condition is out of control, please consult with a doctor.